Frequently Asked Questions

 NO!
-Carleton is a non-hazing campus; as well as all organizations contain a very strict non-hazing policy.
+Carleton University and Carleton Sororities do not tolerate hazing in any form and all organizations have a very strict non-hazing policy.
 Hazing is something we take very seriously at Carleton, as we want all our members to feel comfortable and welcomed.
-If you, at any give time, feel like you are being forced to do something you do not want to do (ex. consuming alcohol) please feel free to message the Panhellenic Council.
+If you, at any give time, feel like you are being forced to do something you do not want to do, please feel free to message the Panhellenic Council.
 Your sisters are someone you should want to be around, on your own will, and there is always someone to talk to if you feel the need!

 What if my Friend Doesn't Get a Bid or Doesn't Join the Same Chapter as I Do?

 That's perfectly O.K.!
-Many of our actives have friends outside of their organization, or the Greek community altogether.
-In fact, many Greek girls live with many girls of other affiliations and non-Greek girls.
-So, if the girls you meet before recruitment tend to be leaning toward another organization, don't let that stop you!
+Many of our active members have friends outside of their organization, or the Greek community altogether.
+In fact, many Greek womxn live with many womxn of other affiliations and non-Greek womxn.
+So, if the womxn you meet before recruitment tend to be leaning toward another organization, don't let that stop you!
 After all, we're all friends!
 One of the benefits of being in a Panhellenic organization is the fostering of friendships between our organizations; we love and respect each other regardless of the letters on our sweater.

 Do I Have to go to All of the Recruitment Events to Participate in Fall Formal Recruitment?

 The goal of fall formal recruitment is to give you enough information and introduce you to as many people as possible in order for you to make choices about what opportunities you would like to get involved in at Carleton - therefore, it is in your best interest to attend all the events.
 The events have been planned to accommodate religious holidays and minimize conflict with classes and work schedules.